 You may be surprised to learn that very few teenagers actually enjoy arguing with their parents.

-It makes your teen feel unimportant and misunderstood.
+It makes teens feel unimportant and misunderstood.

-Some teens will walk away from an argument with a dismissive, “You just don’t understand,” while others stubbornly insist on getting their points made – and both parent and teen wind up in a heated argument.
+Some teens will walk away from an argument with a dismissive, “You just don’t understand,” while others stubbornly insist on getting their points across – and both parent and teen wind up in a heated argument.

-Arguments drive people apart, and you and your teen are no exception.
+Arguments drive people apart and you and your teen are no exception.